mpg/p256-m/README.md

 occur, casts to `uint64_t` are used to nudge the compiler towards using the CPU's carry flag.
 When overflow may occur, functions return a carry flag.

+This layer contains optional assembly for Cortex-M and Cortex-A cores, for the internal `u32_muladd64()` function, as well as two pure C versions of this function, depending on whether `MUL64_IS_CONSTANT_TIME`.

 This layer's API consists of:

 - addition, subtraction;